broadinstitute/cromwell/docs/tutorials/Containers.md

 #### Docker on a Local Backend

-On a single machine (laptop or server), no extra configuration is needed to allow docker to run provided Docker is installed.
+On a single machine (laptop or server), no extra configuration is needed to allow docker to run, provided Docker is installed.

 You can install Docker for Linux, Mac or Windows from [Docker Hub](https://hub.docker.com/search/?type=edition&offering=community)

 #### Docker on Cloud

-It is strongly advised that you provider Docker tags to tasks that will run on Cloud backends, and in fact most Cloud providers require it.
+It is strongly advised that you provide Docker tags to tasks that will run on Cloud backends, and in fact most Cloud providers require it.

 It might be possible to use an alternative container engine, but this is not recommended if Docker is supported.